flowtsohg/mdx-m3-viewer/README.md

 http-server -c-1
 ```

-Once it's running, open `http://localhost/clients/example/` in the browser, and play with the client's source to see how things change.
+Once it's running, open `http://localhost:8080/clients/example/` in the browser, and play with the client's source to see how things change.

-You can also check the other available clients, and look at their source.
+You can also check out the other available clients.

 ------------------------